Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/zzyyQuantum Crystal Chips from Doped Apatite.md

 🔁 It is the material and the computer — one and the same.

 🔍 Quantum Properties It Exhibits
-Let’s break it down quantum property by property — here’s what the APC-ASCI GEM-II crystal actually does:
+Let’s break it down quantum property by property — here’s what the APC-ASCI Wiz-Dimensional‑Chip-II crystal actually does:

-Quantum Property	GEM-II Implementation	What Makes It Smart
+Quantum Property	APC Wiz-Dimensional‑Chip-II Implementation	What Makes It Smart

 Electron Spin Qubits	Via Erbium doping	Used to store and manipulate bits of ASCII data